Congratulations to the CCSAI Brazilian Club for being the 2019/2020 Club of the Year!

 Can anyone without the background of being from Brazil come to the events?

-We advertise our events on Instagram and we advertise in English so its open for the Centennial community.
+We advertise our events on Instagram and we advertise in English so it’s open for the Centennial community.
 The last events we had both Brazilian students and other Centennial College students were there.

 What’s in store for the future of the club?